Which Electrical Qualifications Do I Need in 2026?

 A practical route forward

-You can explore our Greenpays main page, view upcoming cohorts, or make an enquiry.
-For external guidance, visit the IET EAS Qualifications Guide and IET BS 7671 updates.
+You can explore our Greenpays main page, view upcoming cohorts, or make an enquiry if you want to talk through what makes sense for you.
+For the regulatory detail, the IET EAS Qualifications Guide and IET BS 7671 updates are both worth bookmarking.

-The right electrical qualifications in 2026 can help you stay compliant, protect your reputation, and grow your earning potential.
+The right electrical qualifications in 2026 can keep you compliant, protect your reputation, and give you access to work that pays more.
+Whatever your starting point, there's a course here that fits.

 .png)